daronphang/programming-resources/cloud-computing/AWS/optimization/scalability.md

 With auto scaling, you define the **minimum capacity**, **desired capacity** (defaults to your minimum capacity), and **maximum capacity**.

+**Autoscaling usually crosses AZs by default**.
+However, if cross-zone LB is not enabled, you may see uneven connection numbers.

 ### Benefits

 - Better fault tolerance